clowdr-app/clowdr/services/actions/README.md

 ## Actions Service Configuration

 Note: `AWS_` values come from the outputs of your AWS deployment.
 See [`aws/README.md`](../../aws/README.md)

+BCP:

+- These tables seem to use both | and / for column separators.
+Is there a strong reason for that?
+At least in emacs, it looks funny.
+- If I haven't done the Auth0 step yet, what should I do with `<auth0-subdomain>`?
+- How do I find "Hasura admin secret"
+- In general, many of these are puzzling if you don't know what they are / how to find them.
+The Value is no more informative than the Key.

 | Key                                              | Value                                                                                                                         | From CDK |
 | ------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------- | -------- |